‘THERE IS MORE MARKETING DATA, MORE CLUTTER, LESS TIME TO DIGEST IT AND THE TECHNOLOGICAL BOOM IS EXPONENTIALLY ACCELERATING THIS COMPLEXITY.’

 ~ John Davis, Group Client Director, Infotools

-- Hyperfocus: Which goals did you identify when you took the time to plan ahead?
+Hyperfocus: Which goals did you identify when you took the time to plan?
 When you share your reporting, focus solely on the key outtakes that will support those goals and decision-making surrounding them.
-Be single-minded in your messages and in the metrics.
-Avoid the temptation to add just 'one extra thing'.
+Be single-minded in your messages and the metrics.
+Avoid the temptation to add just 'one extra thing.'

 So for the next research presentation or report, what will you change?